 Can I donate my body to science in California?

 Yes, you can.
-You can donate via a local medical school or with a national body donation program.
-Visit our Body Donation page to read further about this option.
+You can donate through a local medical school or a national body donation program.
+Visit our Body Donation page to learn more about this option.

 Hispanic Funerals in California

-California has the highest concentration of Hispanic population, mainly immigrants from Mexico.
+California has the highest concentration of Hispanics, mainly immigrants from Mexico.
 Although many Hispanics and Latinos choose to repatriate remains, the rapidly growing Hispanic-American population in California places a significant emphasis on “memorialization.”
-What this means is that Hispanics are more likely to spend money on a funeral as part of the tradition ingrained within their culture.
+This means that Hispanics are more likely to spend money on a funeral as part of the tradition ingrained within their culture.
 This has meant that a number of Hispanic mortuaries operate in California.

 The deceased had no life insurance, and I can’t afford a funeral.
 What help is there with cremation costs in California?